Bonillop/mailero-dev/README.md

 But we use at least 2 libraries `passport` is the core for handling auth in express apps

 Then we use `passport strategy` for the specific provider, for example google. facebook or github.

+# Stripe
+Stripe is an API that handles payment with credit cards, you have to sign in on their website and then use the provided API keys along with the component to work with it

+Note: on the frontend we only use the publishable key while in the backend we use the publishable and the secret key, both handled with their respective environment variables setup

+# Mongo Atlas
+Cloud Db service for mongodb to set up the database

+# Sendgrid
+Email delivery service for that part of our app

 # Body parser
 A middleware commonly used with express to parse the body of a post request into de req.body object